KatherineMichel/church-website-and-marketing-on-a-budget/website_options.md

 ## Board Meeting

-After presenting my preliminary research and mock ups to the church's Administrative Council, a motion was made that I choose the option that I felt was best.
+I presented my preliminary research and mock ups to the church's Administrative Council.
+A motion was made that I choose the option that I felt was best.
+See slides below.

-### Options Matrix
+Options Matrix slides

-Board meeting slides
 <center>
 ![](web-hosting-options/web-hosting-options-matrix-page-1.png)